10 Ways to Add Tall Indoor Plants to Your Home

 Good interior designers say each room needs a center of attention that draws the eye "to something" or "away from something."
 Tall houseplants serve this purpose very nicely.
 Large palms or ficus plants alone or in groupings serve as the focal point of the room.

 The beautiful thing about these botanical focal points is that they are renewable and moderately priced.
 Besides, houseplants add texture and natural color to rooms.
 You can place a lush ficus tree near a dark brown staircase in a pastel container.
 The greenery and light-colored container draw one's attention from the dark stairway.

 6. Perfect Accessory

 Some designers and homeowners consider houseplants as the "perfect accessory."
 Plants are ideal fill-ins for problem areas in your room.
 They also blend in and enhance any style of décor.

 Decorating with tall indoor plants is a reasonable and easy way of adding more beauty to your home.
 Research shows having houseplants in your home is physiologically beneficial by cleaning the air.
 Some people feel better in a house filled with living plants.
 Houseplants can make a home feel lived in and give it a comfortable, inviting feeling.

 Anyone can test the accuracy of feeling better in a room of live plants versus in a space without plants.
 Visit a nursery and see how it feels to experience their indoor plants.
 Then, go somewhere indoors without indoor plants.
 Do you notice the difference?

 7. Exotic Plants

 You don't need a book about plants to add any plant to a room.
 The task is simple and only takes a couple of hours.

 You can add an exotic palm to your bedroom.
 You can add an exotic palm to your bedroom.
-For thousands of years, they were used as indoor or even tent decorations.
+For thousands of years, people used these plants for the indoors or even tent decorations.